ShahadAlkamli/ExpenseTracker-Backend/README.md

 Positive amounts represent income, negative amounts represent expenses.
 The dashboard derives the running balance, total income, and total expenses from these values.

+A single-table schema was chosen deliberately: the data requirements are straightforward, and avoiding unnecessary relations keeps queries simple and the application easy to maintain.

 ---

 ## Project Structure